Medical Humanities: Bodies, Cultures and Ideas

 - Birkbeck is at the heart of academic London with easy access to world-class research resources such as the British Museum and the British Library.
 You could be studying in a building that was once home to Virginia Woolf and frequented by members of the Bloomsbury Group.

-- This course grows out of Birkbeck’s Centre for Medical Humanities, an interdisciplinary and cross-College research group that brings together academics and students of all levels to work on issues both critical and clinical.
+- This course grows out of Birkbeck’s Centre for Medical and Health Humanities, an interdisciplinary and cross-College research group that brings together academics and students of all levels to work on issues both critical and clinical.
 We host visiting speakers, give talks, run a regular reading group, and provide a hub for the College’s diverse research in the field.

 - Birkbeck has a number of institutes specifically designed to foster work across disciplines: Birkbeck Institute for the Moving Image, Birkbeck Institute for the Humanities, Birkbeck Institute for Social Research, Birkbeck Gender and Sexuality and Birkbeck Institute for the Study of Antisemitism.
 These institutes are driven by the work of world-class scholars including Laura Mulvey, Slavoj Žižek, Lynne Segal and David Feldman.